 Why: Yes, I realize that arugula is mostly enjoyed for its leaves and the peppery bite it adds to salads, but did you know that you can eat its delicate white flowers?
 They taste just like, well, arugula!
 The arugula flower is a fanciful addition to a salad, but is also a sign that it’s going to seed, which means you’ll get a crop of arugula again next year.

 When and where: Plant arugula in a spot where it can self-sow and grow again.
 Arugula, like lettuce, can tolerate a little shade and can be direct-sown (seeds sown right into the soil outdoors) throughout March and April.

 Violas (a.k.a.
 Johnny Jump-ups)

-Why: Violas are adorable, self-sowing and edible.
+Why: Violas are adorable, self-sowing and most varieties are edible.
 Dress up a salad or garnish an omelet or soup with its petals.